- I launched BitPerfect but it isn't running!

 - Can I use Integer Mode?

-Integer Mode is only available under OS/X 10.6 (Snow Leopard), and then only if your DAC supports it.
-Starting with OS/X 10.7 (Lion), and continuing with OS/X 10.8 (Mountain Lion), Apple has discontinued support for Integer Mode.
-We expect this to continue to be the case with future versions of OS/X, although Apple has never to our knowledge commented on its position regarding this.
+Integer Mode is only available under OS/X 10.6 (Snow Leopard) and 10.9 (Mavericks), and then only if your DAC supports it.
+With OS/X 10.7 (Lion), and 10.8 (Mountain Lion), Apple discontinued support for Integer Mode.
 If your version of OS/X does not support Integer Mode, this option will be greyed out.

 - Playback has stopped, but BitPerfect's icon is still green.
 Why won't it release the DAC?